-Our ability to generate operating revenue will be severely limited until we, a licensee, or a potential collaborator successfully commercializes Neutrolin in the United States.
-We may need to successfully complete additional clinical trials and obtain regulatory approval before potential commercialization.
+Our ability to generate operating revenue will be severely limited until we, a licensee, or a potential collaborator successfully commercializes DefenCath in the United States.
 We may experience unforeseen events during product development that may substantially delay or prevent product approval.
-For example, were the FDA to require a second clinical trial for our product candidate Neutrolin, in the course of our conduct of such a study, the FDA could order the temporary, or permanent, discontinuation of a clinical trial at any time if it believes that the clinical trial either is not being conducted in accordance with FDA requirements or presents an unacceptable risk to the clinical trial patients.
+For example, in the course of conducting a clinical trial, the FDA could order the temporary, or permanent, discontinuation at any time if it believes that the clinical trial either is not being conducted in accordance with FDA requirements or presents an unacceptable risk to the clinical trial patients.
 An Institutional Review Board ("IRB") may also require the clinical trial at the site to be halted, either temporarily or permanently, for failure to comply with the IRB's requirements or if the trial poses an unexpected serious harm to clinical trial patients.
-The FDA or an IRB may also impose conditions on the conduct of a clinical trial.
-Clinical trial sponsors may also choose to discontinue clinical trials as a result of risks to clinical trial patients, a lack of favorable results, or changing business priorities.
+The FDA or an IRB may also impose conditions on the conduct of a clinical trial sponsors may also choose to discontinue clinical trials as a result of risks to clinical trial patients, a lack of favorable results, or changing business priorities.